tariq3101/InkWell/README.md

 - [Configuration](#-configuration)
 - [Dependencies](#-dependencies)
 - [Contributors](#-contributors)

+---

 ## 🚀 Introduction
-This project provides a **full-stack application** to manage blogs.
-It consists of:
+**InkWell** is a **full-stack blogging application** with:

-- **api (API)**: Handles authentication, payment processing, and data storage.
+- **API (Backend)**: Handles authentication, data storage, and content management.
-- **client (UI)**: A web-based dashboard for students, staff, and administrators to interact with the system.
+- **Client (Frontend)**: Web dashboard for authors, readers, and administrators to interact with posts and comments.

 ---

 ## ✨ Features
-- Secure user registration
+- Secure user registration and login
-- Manage all blogs in YOUR POST section
+- Create, edit, and manage blogs in "Your Posts" section
-- Users can comments on COMMENT SECTION of each posts
+- Comment on posts in the "Comment Section"
-- Unique Post summarization feature
+- Post summarization feature powered by AI
-- Modern frontend built with javascript
+- Modern, responsive frontend built with React
-- Scalable backend with API endpoints
+- Scalable backend with REST API endpoints

 ---

 ## 📂 Project Structure

 ```
 root/
 │── api/                         # Backend (Node.js + Express + MongoDB)